-Make Cozy Slipper In Just 1 Hour!
+Make Cozy Slippers In Just 1 Hour!

 It’s freezing outside and I have a cosy project for you today!
 I made slippers and I didn’t buy anything to make them.
 You can use knit scraps or cut up an old sweater like I did.
 Reuse, upcycle, no waste, no costs..
 YAY!
 And sewing fun and then … warm feet!
 These slippers also do great as a gift.
 Use your favorite fabric and colors.
 With these simple instructions, you can make them in all sizes!
 Getting the pattern right might take some extra time but once you have the pattern, it is possible to make these in an hour!